VBI Vaccines (NASDAQ:VBIV) Now Covered by Analysts at StockNews.com

-StockNews.com started coverage on shares of VBI Vaccines (NASDAQ:VBIV – Free Report) in a research report released on Tuesday.
-The firm issued a sell rating on the biopharmaceutical company’s stock.
+Equities researchers at StockNews.com assumed coverage on shares of VBI Vaccines (NASDAQ:VBIV – Get Free Report) in a note issued to investors on Wednesday.
+The firm set a “sell” rating on the biopharmaceutical company’s stock.

-VBI Vaccines (NASDAQ:VBIV – Get Free Report) last released its quarterly earnings data on Tuesday, November 14th.
-The biopharmaceutical company reported ($0.38) earnings per share for the quarter, missing the consensus estimate of ($0.14) by ($0.24).
-The company had revenue of $6.62 million during the quarter, compared to the consensus estimate of $13.25 million.
+VBI Vaccines (NASDAQ:VBIV – Get Free Report) last issued its earnings results on Tuesday, November 14th.
+The biopharmaceutical company reported ($0.38) EPS for the quarter, missing analysts’ consensus estimates of ($0.14) by ($0.24).
+The business had revenue of $6.62 million during the quarter, compared to analyst estimates of $13.25 million.
 VBI Vaccines had a negative net margin of 1,403.15% and a negative return on equity of 199.61%.
-On average, analysts anticipate that VBI Vaccines will post -2.16 EPS for the current fiscal year.
+Research analysts forecast that VBI Vaccines will post -2.16 earnings per share for the current year.

 VBI Vaccines Company Profile